Kit and replica cars of New Zealand: Countess Mouldings

-Countess Mouldings Limited made replica Lamborghini Countach sports racing cars in Fielding, New Zealand from 1988 until about 2009.
+Countess Mouldings Limited made replica Lamborghini Countach sports racing cars in Feilding, New Zealand from 1988 until about 2009.
 David Short was the owner.

 Short's workshop was originally an old wool shed that was used for sheep shearing.
 It was an average sized workshop, which could accommodate four or five cars.
 Short often hired extra hands when the orders increased.
 His first demonstration vehicle was completed by 1989 and was later used for motor sport.
 His third demonstrator, built in 1998 was lighter and more powerful.
 It competed in the 1998 Dunlop Tyres Targa New Zealand rally.

 Since 1998 Countess Mouldings have sold over sixty kits, about 25 of which were completed cars.
 Many of these cars were exported to Japan.
 The cars space-frame uses square tube ERW steel and a built in roll cage is made from chrome-alloy and mild steel.
 The biggest selling point for these cars was their racing history.
 In 2004 there was talk of a replica Lamborghini Diablo being developed by Short.

 The company was removed from the Companies register on 24 August 2011, its last registered document was its 2009 return.
 Short is now involved in manufacturing and development of innovative portable sheep shears through his company Handypiece Holdings.